Vegas Odds March Madness 2020

 After the tournament expanded to 64 teams in 1985, it took six more years before a No. 15 seed knocked off a No. 2, when Richmond stunned Syracuse in 1991.

-Only one No. 15 has advanced past the second round, when Florida Gulf Coast made it to the Sweet Sixteen in 2013.
-But don’t be tricked into thinking a No. 15 wins every year — they’re 8-124 all-time in the first round.
+Only one No. 15 has advanced past the second round when Florida Gulf Coast made it to the Sweet Sixteen in 2013.
+But don’t be tricked into thinking a No. 15 wins every year — they’ve won about six percent of the time in the first round.

 Where To Bet On The March Madness

 This is the second biggest betting event of the year — second only to the NFL’s Super Bowl.
-Popular sports books on the Las Vegas Strip are packed with enthusiastic basketball fans, looking to play the money line, point spread, totals (over/under), futures and parlays.
+Popular sportsbooks on the Las Vegas Strip are packed with enthusiastic basketball fans, looking to play Vegas March Madness 2020 odds.

-- Money line is a simple bet where gamblers just try and pick the winner of the game.
+- The money line is a simple bet where gamblers just try and pick the winner of the game.

-- Point spread bets often even the score.
+- The point spread bets often even the score.
 The favorite has to win and beat the betting line.
 The underdog has to win or lose by less than the betting line.

 - Over/under has nothing to do with which team wins the game.
 A bettor picks whether the total score of the two teams will add up to more than the betting line (over), or less (under).

-- Futures offer a bettor odds on each team to win the national championship.
+- Futures offer betting odds on each team to win the national championship.
 These odds will change as the tournament advances towards the final.